Teen charged with third-degree rape

 Eric Ponthieux is charged with third-degree rape.

-Through an investigation, detectives learned that Ponthieux had sexual relations with a person without their consent on April 12.
+Through an investigation, detectives learned that Ponthieux had sexual relations with a person without their consent on April 12, according to a release.
 When questioned Ponthieux admitted to having sex with the victim against their will, according to a release.
 A rape kit test was conducted at a local hospital and the results are pending.

 Ponthieux was booked into the Lafourche Parish Detention Center with a bond of $20,000.